AlexandreDecan/sismic/docs/execution.rst

     interpreter.queue('click', 'clack')
     interpreter.execute_once()  # Process "click"
     interpreter.execute_once()  # Process "clack"

-We will see later that Sismic also provides a more specific way to express and execute reproducible scenarios including events and pauses (see :ref:`stories`).

 For convenience, :py:meth:`~sismic.interpreter.Interpreter.queue` returns the interpreter and thus can be chained: